 Toric IOLs for Those with Astigmatism

-Good news for people who have struggled with distorted vision due to astigmatism: toric IOLs are now available for implantation at the time of cataract surgery to cure not only the cataract, but also the astigmatism some people have had for all their lives.
+Good news for people who have struggled with distorted vision due to astigmatism: toric IOLs are now available for implantation at the time of cataract surgery to cure not only cataracts, but an astigmatism some people have had for all their lives.
 Fill out our web form or call Parkhurst NuVision at (210) 585-2020 to find out if a toric IOL is a good option for your eyes!